mh010/dark-editable/README.md

     }
     ```
 6. Write backend part: \
-    X-editable has no limitation to server-side part: you can write it on any language you prefer.\
+    X-editable has no limitation to server-side part: you can write it in any language you prefer.\
     For example, you want to validate submitted value on server:
     - If value is valid, you should return HTTP status 200 OK.
 Element on page will be updated automatically.
 No response body required.
     - If value is not valid, you should return HTTP status != 200 (e.g. 400 Bad request) with error message in response body.
 Element on page will not be updated and editable form will display error message.